 The 100% woven wool blankets will last you a lot longer than the unwoven compresses felt, which reflects in the price.
-PVC Printing Matt. that we provide free with the press gives exceptional results but will only last you a couple of years where as the The 100% woven wool blankets will last you a life time if looked after.
+The The 100% woven wool blankets will last you a life time if looked after.
 Please note the woven wool blankets needs wearing in to get the best out of them.

 Below is a description of each blanket.

 In order to achieve best performance, both felt and wool blankets should be run in, by putting them individually through the press in order to compress them prior to use.

 Historically in printmaking, the number of etching press blankets used in conjunction with presses has changed over the years as printing presses have developed.

 Sometimes 3 or more blankets have been used dependant on the type of plate being printed), more commonly now it is thought that 2 is the magic number.